- Location: Nevada

 Are the DUI blood alcohol limits the same for all license holders?

 No. As a commercial vehicle driver, you are subject to much more stringent blood alcohol restrictions than Class C drivers.
-A blood alcohol content (BAC) of just 0.04% is enough to convict you of DUI while driving a commercial vehicle, while a BAC of 0.08% is the limit for other drivers.
+A blood alcohol content (BAC) of just 0.04% is enough to convict you of DUI while driving a commercial vehicle.
 In fact, you will automatically be put out of service for 24 hours if you have any amount of alcohol detected in your blood, even below the legal 0.04% limit.

 I've heard I can lose my CDL privileges for a lot of different reasons.
 What are they?

 It's definitely easier to lose your CDL privileges than it is to forfeit other types of license.
-The following actions will get your CDL taken away for at least one year, and this is on a first offense:
+The following actions will get your CDL taken away for at least 1 year, and this is on a 1st offense: